Sulwon-0516/RandomDinner/README.md

 - (01.30) v1.1 removed some bugs

 Todo
-- Make it with javascript and service it with web-page (through server)git a
+- Make it with javascript and service it with web-page (through server)